thewchan/uxf/README.md

 to preserve map items in the original reading order (first to last, i.e., in insertion order).

-For ``datetime``'s only 1-second resolution is supported and no timezones.
+For ``datetime``'s, only 1-second resolution is supported and no timezones.
 If microsecond resolution or timezones are required, consider using custom _ttypes_, e.g.,